jeanbourgain8/jeanbourgain8.github.io/output/posts/Blogsite/2023-03-05-05:47:55/index.md

    <details>
    <summary>[Click to Expand] <strong>Explanation:</strong></summary>
    I will oblige to the conditions which authorities shall seek from me to compensate for the mid-terms.   <br>
    Since, joining at the end of Sept'23 will provide me good enough time, I will by default finish off reading the standard references related to the courses taught in the 1st semester, except the seminar courses before taking the admission in Sept'23.
 For a quick reference, I have created a list of <a href="https://jeanbourgain8.github.io/posts/Blogsite/2023-03-05-05%3A43%3A56/">resources</a> for you to verify and suggest any additions or corrections which you think are necessary.
-Thanks!
+Thanks in Advance!
    </details>

 ---